 If you have ONE satellite box and a Modulator system as described below, ALL your Tvs will show the SAME channel

-Because of the cabling required, I would only advise a modulator system for 4 or more rooms as the costs would probably be lower if you had individual satellite boxes.
+Because of the cabling required, I would only advise a modulator or switched system for 4 or more rooms as the costs would probably be lower if you had individual satellite boxes.

 If you already have a distributed aerial system to each room , then the modulator system is worth considering as ALL tvs will have the new channel.

 If your foreign channel system has an expensive subscription, that would be another reason to go with the modulator system, to avoid duplicating the subs cost.